munnep/TFE_demo_self_signed_certificate/README.md

 # TFE_demo_self_signed_certificate

-This repository does an automated installation of TFE (Terraform Enterprise) on a Ubuntu virtual machine.
+This repository does an automated installation of TFE (Terraform Enterprise) on an Ubuntu virtual machine.

-This repository is based on the following official documentation.
+This repository is based on the official HashiCorp documentation.
 [See documentation](https://www.terraform.io/enterprise/install/automated/automating-the-installer)

 This repo uses Vagrant to create a virtual machine.